 - He was able to bring about a sound financial management system for the company but the process was also accompanied by a policy of westernisation.
 He was influenced by Jeremy Bentham’s and James Mill’s utilitarian principles.

-- Bentinck revised the court system as well the educational system.
+- Bentinck revised the court system as well as the educational system.